louisordonez/tic-tac-toe/README.md

 # tic-tac-toe

-This project is a Tic Tac Toe game web application.
+This project is a Tic-Tac-Toe game web application.

 ## Tech Stack